Cube Steak Recipe

 How to Serve & Store

 Serve this cube steak recipe fresh and hot!
 Spoon some gravy and onions on top of steak.
+Serve as beef cube steak with brown gravy.

 This cut of meat is great for sandwiches.